ThunderAnimal/hc-sdk-js/docs/sdk.md

 ```

 This returns a promise that resolves to an object that contains ``tags`` and ``body``.
-Thereby ``tags`` is an array of strings that contains not only the custom but automatically created tags and ``body`` is the json object, that has been uploaded.
+Thereby ``tags`` is an array of strings that contains automatically generated tags and ``body`` is the json object, that has been uploaded.

 ### Delete a record/document